Congenital Heart Disease

 The most common congenital heart problems include:

-- Defects in the walls between the atria and ventricles of the heart (atrial and ventricular septal defects).
+).
 Holes or passageways between the heart’s different chambers may allow abnormal mixing of oxygenated and unoxygenated blood between the right and left sides of the heart.

-- Heart muscle abnormalities that can lead to heart failure.
+Heart muscle abnormalities that can lead to

 What Are the Symptoms of Congenital Heart Disease in Adults?